 Finviz Backtesting

-With the Finviz Elite plan, you get a backtesting service, but after extensive testing, I can reveal it is a very poor service indeed.
+With the Finviz Elite plan, you receive a backtesting service; however, after extensive testing, I can reveal that it is a very poor service indeed.

 The Finviz Backtester offers over 100 unique indicators and automatically detects stock chart patterns to help build a truly unique system.
-After all this work, I created a system based on the Money Flow Index that beat the S&P 500 index handsomely over the last 24 years.
+After all this work, I created a system based on the Money Flow Index that has outperformed the S&P 500 index handsomely over the last 24 years.

-So, the next step is to look at all the trades, the buy signals, the sell signals, the drawdown, the max win/loss, and the win/loss ratio.
+The next step is to examine all the trades, including buy signals, sell signals, drawdowns, maximum win/loss ratios, and win/loss ratios.
 But there is none of that.
-The reporting for the backtesting service is poor and not thought through.
+The reporting for the backtesting service is inadequate and lacks thoroughness.
 I could not see which trades were executed or what stocks were purchased.

 One cannot believe the backtest results when there is no evidence of every trade and the entry and exit points.
 If you want a good backtesting service, please read my detailed review and test of the best stock backtesting software.

-TradingView beats Finviz on usability, simplicity, and workflow by a large margin.
-While Finviz and TradingView are easy to use, the different Finviz components, like screening, portfolio, charting, and backtesting, do not work together.
+TradingView outperforms Finviz in terms of usability, simplicity, and workflow by a significant margin.
+While Finviz and TradingView are easy to use, the various Finviz components, such as screening, portfolio, charting, and backtesting, do not integrate seamlessly.
 The Finviz interface is ancient, whereas the TradingView user experience is seamless and a dream to use.

 Both TradingView and Finviz require zero installation or configuration.
-Finviz makes visualizing large amounts of big-picture financial data very easy, and the screener is simple to use, but the core components of Finviz do not work together.
+Finviz makes visualizing large amounts of big-picture financial data very easy, and the screener is simple to use; however, the core components of Finviz do not work together effectively.

 🏁 Final Thoughts

-TradingView is the best overall stock analysis and trading software, perfect for beginner and experienced traders, with a vibrant community and excellent charts, backtesting, scanning, and screening globally.
-If you want a simple and good free screening software, then Finviz is a great choice.
+TradingView is the best overall stock analysis and trading software.
+It is perfect for both beginner and experienced traders, featuring a vibrant community and excellent charting tools, as well as backtesting, scanning, and screening capabilities that operate globally.
+If you’re looking for simple and free screening software, then Finviz is a great choice.

 If you need real-time news, the best backtesting, and stock chart indicators, I recommend MetaStock.
-If you seek to build long-term value, income, and growth portfolios, then Stock Rover is the best software.
+Stock Rover is the ideal software for those seeking to build long-term value, income, and growth portfolios.
 Finally, if you want to use the power of AI for short-term day trading, then Trade Ideas is the best choice.